FAQs FLA OHT Portal

 • a new role for palliative care resource nurses, who function as an added layer of support for patients, caregivers and the healthcare team as a single point of contact 24/7

-Provider Training: Online and in person educational courses are being offered to provide practical tips for how to provide holistic palliative care in the region; the first course was led by Dr. Leonie Herx and Dr. Justyna Nowak in Winter 2021.
+Online and in person educational courses are being offered to provide practical tips for how to provide holistic palliative care in the region; the first course was led by Dr. Leonie Herx and Dr. Justyna Nowak in Winter 2021.
 Education programming is also being developed to address particular needs of Indigenous, incarcerated, and homeless/vulnerably housed people.

-Digital Care Plan: an electronic coordinated palliative care plan is being developed so FLA health-care providers have a standardized way of identifying people who need palliative care and of coordinating care.
+An electronic coordinated palliative care plan is being developed so FLA health-care providers have a standardized way of identifying people who need palliative care and of coordinating care.

 • Kingston Community Health Centre has partnered with Queen’s Palliative Medicine to start providing palliative outreach support to clients in need of palliative care at the Integrated Care Hub